alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2007-07 to 2011-08: Project Manager at ING Direct Spain

-I worked as an analyst and project manager at ING Spain, coordinating a group of up to 15 developers.
+I coordinated a group of up to 15 developers.

 * Technical responsible for financial cards.
 * Led development for internal projects (such as HalCash) in record time.